 Lyndon Outdoor Orientation Program (LOOP)

 Start your first year at Lyndon with an adventure!
 Northern Vermont University-Lyndon’s LOOP offers an opportunity to make connections with peers and returning students before fall orientation begins.
-Learn more about LOOP here.

 Just 10 minutes from Lyndonville, Burke is the number one off-campus destination for many Lyndon students.
 Here you’ll find 2,000 vertical feet of classic New England skiing and riding.
 The mountain offers an exceptional mix of terrain: wide cruisers, narrow chutes, winding rollers, double black diamond tree runs, and a large, gentle, secluded area for beginners.
 Home to world-famous Burke Mountain Academy, this mountain has produced more U.S. Ski Team members than any resort its size…or perhaps any size.
 In the warmer months there’s a paved toll road to the summit, hiking, camping, auto rallies, concerts, and lift-serviced mountain biking.
 It also serves as an important site for hands-on learning experiences for students in a variety of programs.

 This 100-mile trail system has put East Burke, Vermont, on the map in a big way in the mountain biking community.
-Cited by many as the best trail network in the U.S., the system was the brainchild of several grads of Lyndon’s outstanding mountain recreation management program.
+Cited by many as the best trail network in the U.S., the system was the brainchild of several grads of Lyndon’s outstanding mountain resort management program.
 Along the way they created a national model of how landowners and sports enthusiasts can work together for everyone’s benefit.
 Like Burke Mountain, Kingdom Trails is a popular site for student interns and volunteers.

 Nestled in the northern valleys as we are, we are in a perfect position to take advantage of the leftover action of titanic glaciers as they carved their way south across the face of our state.
 Just a stones throw away is one of our favorite outdoor classrooms—Wheeler Mountain.
 Wheeler has become the place for local climbing and teaching about all things vertical, and a number of things geological!
 With over 50 routes of varying degrees of difficulty, Wheeler is the place for a relaxing afternoon of dancing on New England granite.